Stickelberger elements and Kolyvagin systems: Local conditions and Selmer groups

 \begin{proof} We first prove this using the general structure theory of semi-local cohomology groups at $p$.
-All the references here are to~\cite[Appendix]{kbbiwasawa} and the results quoted here are due to Benois, Colmez, Herr and Perrin-Riou.
+All the references in this proof are to~\cite[Appendix A]{kbbiwasawa}.
+We note that the results quoted in loc.cit. are originally due to Benois, Colmez, Herr and Perrin-Riou.